 The rest of the docs

 There are a lot more documents out there than I have listed here as a first overview.
-You might find the Solutions section helpful for specific topics like creating menus, creating a blog, or filtering content.
+You might find the Cookbook section helpful for specific topics like creating menus, creating a blog, or filtering content.
 The Developer Guide offers more advanced stuff like extending Kirby with plugins, using routes and hooks, and many more topics.

 The community in the Kirby Forum is always there to help out whenever you get stuck.
 It's likely that someone already had the same problem, so using the search function might uncover a solution to your problem within seconds.
 If you can't find anything, drop us your question.